Training extension professionals, high school educators, and local food coordinators on basic and advanced aspects of sustainable vegetable production

 Educational approach:

-The 2020 year report was significantly impacted due COVID-19 pandemic.
-The project could not implement several programs that were outlined in the proposal due to campus shutdown, restricted activities in the state, and safety concerns for clients, stakeholders, growers, and local food partners.
-Activities that were impacted include in-person workshops, field days, Amish/Mennonite produce walks, listening sessions of the Practical Farmers of Iowa and Iowa Fruit and Vegetable Growers Association, and the in-person professional development trip for the extension staff, regional food systems personnel, FFA teachers, and growers to the Great Lakes Expo, Grand Rapids, MI and Great Plains Growers Conference, St. Joseph, MO.
+The 2020 project year could not implement several programs that were outlined in the proposal due to campus shutdown, restricted activities in the state, and safety concerns for clients, stakeholders, growers, and local food partners.
+In 2021 and 2022 the project was back on track and conducted in-person workshops, field days, Amish/Mennonite produce walks, listening sessions of the Practical Farmers of Iowa and Iowa Fruit and Vegetable Growers Association, and the in-person professional development trip for the extension staff, regional food systems personnel, FFA teachers, and growers to the Great Lakes Expo, Grand Rapids, MI and Great Plains Growers Conference, St. Joseph, MO.

-The project originally had planned for a multi-instructional approach which included face-face, online, and hands-on activities.
-Given the pandemic we re-tooled our programs to virtual offerings/format to reach a diverse group of clientele across Iowa and the Midwest region.
+In 2021 and 2022, the project offered a multi-instructional educational approach which included face-face, online, and hands-on activities.
+Programs were re-tooled to offer in-person and virtual offerings/format to reach a diverse group of clientele across Iowa and the Midwest region.
 We utilized services of the ISU Extension and Outreach videography personnel for recording and professional editing of recorded educational videos.
-The virtual/online methods consisted of webinars, YouTube videos, Zoom discussions, emails, and virtual field days helped maintain the continuity of the grant during the pandemic.
+The virtual/online methods consisted of webinars, YouTube videos, Zoom discussions, online courses, and virtual field days.
+The in-person activities comprised of field days, twilight produce walks, and professional development activities.

 Education & Outreach Initiatives